OFlanagan/Economic-Cleaning/agricultural_data.md

 these variables we are only going to be able to do it for the 15 years where both data sets exist.
 This same logic applies for our other datasets (tractors and irrigation).

+# next steps

+  - ensure all data is joined together correctly and a nice table is selected
+  - perform some modelling in a new file (part 2).
+Use tidymodel tools, start with linear models and test assumptions - look at residuals, find outliers, find good ways to plot residuals and outliers, look at distributions,
+  - look at tools from the StatisticalModels and replicated some of the techniques
+  - after that make a new file (part 3) with tree based methods. start with some decisions trees and investigate them.
+  - Then move to random forest models as per Jeremy Howard
+  - (part 4) also use the feature importance techniques with linear models.
+At this point can potentially also throw some other model types at it, demonstrate parsnip.
+Should include the (decision tree
+    + linear model complex model) and look into what packages exist around it - if there is no package for random forest then write one in parralel.